 With significant hearing loss, a hearing aid may be used, but often unsuccessfully.
-For some people, cochlear implantation has significantly improved hearing.8 An audiologist can help determine whether options such as communication training in sign language or speech could be helpful.
+For some people, cochlear implantation has significantly improved hearing.8 An audiologist can help determine whether options such as communication training in sign language or speech could be helpful and refer the patient to a speech pathologist.
 In some people with related vestibular symptoms, treatment may include vestibular rehabilitation therapy; however, as is also common for patients experiencing an active phase of Ménière’s disease, EVAS may not respond well to vestibular rehabilitation.

 Predicting what will ultimately happen in any one case of EVAS is difficult because the condition follows no typical course.
 No relationship exists between how large the aqueduct is and the amount of hearing loss a person may sustain.
 Some cases progress to profound deafness, some include vestibular losses or difficulties, and other cases lead to neither.
 It’s important to note that for some people with EVAS, loss of hearing begins in childhood, but vestibular symptoms are delayed until adulthood.
 Accordingly, people with EVAS should seek medical evaluation if they develop unexplained dizziness, vertigo, or other signs of vestibular dysfunction.